-Just one year after her heart stopped on the operators table the bride stood before us, freshly married to the love of her life, clothed in white lace and bathing in golden sunlight as it set over the Cliffs of Moher.
-I’ve never seen anyone look more alive and like an angel at the same time.
+One year after her heart stopped on the operators table Jayden stood before us, a bride freshly married to the love of her life clothed in white lace and bathing in golden sunlight as it set over the Cliffs of Moher.

 They celebrated their nuptials over multiple days as we traveled around Ireland via the Wild Atlantic Way.
 This gave us a chance to capture heirloom wedding photographs at a more intentional, purposeful pace; not a single soul in Ireland is in a hurry, anyway.